kubernetes/website/docs/concepts/workloads/controllers/daemonset.md

 labelled as critical, the Daemon pods are created with an additional `NoSchedule` toleration for the `node.kubernetes.io/out-of-disk` taint.

-Note that all above `NoSchedule` taints above are created only in version 1.8 or leater if alpha feature `TaintNodesByCondition` is enabled.
+Note that all above `NoSchedule` taints above are created only in version 1.8 or later if the alpha feature `TaintNodesByCondition` is enabled.

 ## Communicating with Daemon Pods